TommyTran732/Arch-Setup-Script/README.md

 9. Blacklisted Firewire SBP2 (As recommended by https://www.ncsc.gov.uk/collection/end-user-device-security/platform-specific-guidance/ubuntu-18-04-lts)
 10. Kernel security settings

-### Why so many @var_xxx subvolumes?
-Most of these subvolumes come from SUSE's partition layout prior to 2018, before they simply made @var its own subvolume.
-We cannot blindly do this however, since pacman stores its database in /var/lib/pacman/local, which needs to be excluded and rolled back accordingly to the rest of the system.

-Other than that, /var/lib/gdm and /var/lib/AccountsService must have their own read-write subvolume in order to boot GNOME from a read only snapshot.

-### Why GNOME?
-I only use GNOME and I know that I have to explicitly create a seperate a subvolume for /var/lib/gdm, /var/cache, /var/tmp and so on for a full desktop to boot from a read-only snapshot.
-I don't know how other desktop environments behave and which directories we need to create a seperate subvolume for.
-We will also change the partitioning scheme according to the DE selection as well, since it doesn't make any sense to create @var_lib_gdm on a KDE system.
-Any help with adding more DE options would be appreciated.

 ### Partitions layout

 | Partition/Subvolume | Label                        | Mountpoint               | Notes                       |